Last updated on September 22, 2025

 Turning Your 1031 Exchange Property into a Delaware Statutory Trust (DST)

 To benefit from DSTs, investors can sell the original investment property for an interest in a DST and become a fractional investor alongside other owners/investors.
-By choosing to transfer ownership from a 1031 property into a DST, the investor/property owner is no longer responsible for the burdens of managing the 1031 property.
+When an investor transfers ownership from a 1031 property into a DST, that individual is relieved of the responsibilities of managing the property.
 Also, having a fractional ownership interest in a DST provides investors with a diversified portfolio and passive income-producing property that allows them to continue deferring taxes on capital gains stemming from the sale of the original property.

 Why You Should Consult with a New York 1031 Lawyer?

-Understanding IRS rules and regulations can be difficult for even a well-versed investor.
-Whether you are a buyer or a seller, trying to master and know how to take advantage of IRS Code section 1031 by utilizing a DST can be a complicated task.
-While online materials can be useful, nothing is as helpful as speaking with a legal professional who focuses on real estate matters in New York.
-Enlist the help of a New York real estate lawyer who can navigate you through tax laws, simplify the process for you, and help you avoid risks.
+Even a seasoned investor can find IRS rules and regulations challenging.
+For buyers and sellers alike, learning how to take advantage of IRS Code § 1031 with a DST can be a demanding task.
+While online materials can be useful, nothing is as helpful as speaking with a legal professional whose practice involves real estate matters in New York.
+Enlist the help of a New York real estate lawyer who can guide you through tax laws, simplify the process, and help you avoid risks.

 Contact Sishodia PLLC today online or by calling (833) 616-4646 to speak with a reputable 1031 exchange attorney to learn more about your real estate investment options.